#CCPVotes

 Volunteer with #CCPVotes

-- We are looking for volunteers to help with our voter registration drives and advocacy events - please contact the Institute for Community Engagement and Civic Leadership at to sign up
+- Each semester, we are looking for volunteers to help with our voter registration and advocacy events - to sign up to volunteer, please contact the Institute for Community Engagement and Civic Leadership at

-- Build your resume and gain valuable experience in community organizing, advocacy, networking, public speaking and more!
+- Volunteering is a great way to build your resume and gain valuable experience in community organizing, advocacy, networking, public speaking and more!

 - Click here to watch our voter registration volunteer training!